mainsail-crew/docs/features/webcams.md

 The `device long id` should match the camera name from running `lsusb`.

 __Note__
-If you are using a Raspberry Pi branded camera, set `camera="raspi"` at the top of the file and you do not have to reference the cameras by device ID.{: .info}
+If you are using a Raspberry Pi branded camera, set camera="raspi" at the top of the file and you do not have to reference the cameras by device ID.

+{: .info}

-## 3. Editing the second configuration file
+### 3. Editing the second configuration file
 When using a second camera, you must add the port `mjpg_streamer` runs under and the device.

 __Note__
-If you are using one Raspberry Pi branded camera and a different USB camera you don't need to reference them by ID, as `camera="raspi"` and `camera="usb"` is enough.
+If you are using one Raspberry Pi branded camera and a different USB camera you don't need to reference them by ID, as camera="raspi" and camera="usb" is enough.
 {: .info}

 Similar to finding the first camera, run `ls` and copy the ID of the second camera: